 - Headaches: Certain headaches (including hangovers) are a result of dehydration.
 As with every other life organ, the brain is also made primarily of water and requires water to function properly.
 When your body is dehydrated, the brain shrinks, triggering off the neurotransmitters signaling pain.
 In addition, dehydration also lowers your blood volume.
 As a result, your brain receives less-than-optimum oxygen blood supply, thus triggering a more intense reaction (pain).

-- Fatigue: With reduced supply of water in the body, the life organs work extra hard to maintain their functions.
+- Fatigue: With a reduced supply of water in the body, the life organs work extra hard to maintain their functions.
 This takes a toll on your energy deposit and causes fatigue.

 - Calories!: Drinking water satiates your thirst but adds no calories (unless of course, you are adding artificial flavors or sweeteners to it).
 A trick many weight watchers swear by is to drink half a glass of water 30 minutes before their meal.
 The water fills up the stomach and prevents them from overeating.
 Now that’s a side-effect I am willing to suffer.